GoogleCloudPlatform/podcast/site/content/post/episode-29-the-new-firebase-with-abe-haskins-and-doug-stevenson/index.md

 - Google Cloud Intellij Plugin (ALPHA!) [github](https://github.com/GoogleCloudPlatform/gcloud-intellij)
 - Diagnostics - Spend less time diagnosing and more time developing [video](https://www.youtube.com/watch?v=AUW4ZEhhk_w)

-{{< transcript "FRANCESC: Hi, and welcome to episode number 29 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 29 of the weekly Google Cloud podcast.
 I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
 Hey, Mark." >}}
 MARK: Hey, Francesc.
 How you doing today?
 FRANCESC: Very good, very happy, very excited about a lot of Firebase and Firebase and Firebase today.
 MARK: Yeah, it's gonna be more Firebase and then, some more Firebase.